 include or exclude territories in the group in/from the process of auto-assignment of records (if it has been activated),

-mass-create territories out of geo-library regions, as well as download the list of the currently selected geo-library regions and to export the GeoJson with all the territories.
+mass-create territories out of geo-library regions, download the list of the currently selected geo-library regions, and export the GeoJson with all the territories.

-The name of the territory group visible in the list of territory groups.
+The name of the territory group is visible in the list of territory groups.